 Where Is Desoxyn Most Prescribed?

-Desoxyn is manufactured and distributed in the U.S. by the American company Ovation Pharmaceuticals, which is now owned by a Dutch pharmaceutical company, Lundbeck.
-Desoxyn’s history actually traces back to 1942, as first produced by Abbot Laboratories.
+Desoxyn is manufactured and distributed in the U.S. by Ovation Pharmaceuticals, an American company now owned by a Dutch pharmaceutical company, Lundbeck.
+Desoxyn’s history traces back to 1942 when first produced by Abbot Laboratories.

 What Is Desoxyn Prescribed For?